nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 ### Merging branches

+**NOTE:** Where possible, a feature branch should be kept up-to-date with `develop` by regularly merging `develop` into the feature branch.
+This will help to prevent conflicts when merging the feature branch back into `develop`, and ensure there are no inconsistencies.

-- When merging a feature branch into `develop`, use the `Squash and merge` option to keep the commit history clean.
+- When merging a feature branch into `develop`, use the `Squash and merge` option to keep the commit history clean
-- When merging a release branch into `main`, use the `Merge commit` option to keep the commit history continuous from `develop`.
+- When merging a release branch into `main`, use the `Merge commit` option to keep the commit history continuous from `develop`
-- When merging `main` back into `develop` (after merging a release branch into `main`), use the `Merge commit` option to prevent any conflicts when merging future releases into `main` to keep the history in sync.
+- When merging `main` back into `develop` (after merging a release branch into `main`), use the `Merge commit` option to prevent any conflicts when merging future releases into `main` to keep the history in sync
+    - This should be named `Release X.X.X main into develop` to make it clear what the merge is for